 Join a Team

 Instead of jumping into the fire alone, consider joining a team instead.
 A real estate team is a group of agents at the same brokerage who work together by sharing leads and showings.
-They often are led by a senior agent, and will have junior agents, an administrative assistant, and often a closing coordinator.
+They often are led by a senior agent, and will have junior agents, an administrative or virtual assistant, and often a closing coordinator.

 If you do choose to go it alone, you can always team up with one more agent on any listings you pull in.
 This is called co-listing.
 This way you can be sure there is 100% coverage for the days you work your other job.